willChludzinski/Exam-Section-2/README.md

 + run unit tests and coverage report.
 Capture its output of coverage report on git bash console
 + screen capture coverage output in a browser
 + start up the app, screen capture home ("/"), square, cube, about, error page views
-+ be ready to run it on your laptop and demo it to ilker
++ be ready to run it on your laptop and demo it to ilker# Exam-Section-2